dexterHQ/LND_test/README.md

 - Input forms should actually work.
 - invoices
 - Make the app look nicer. (react routing maybe?)
+- make everything a buffer like its supposed to be
+- hook this shit up to testnet and then mainnet (neutrino)

 ---
 If there are any errors with the following instructions you can contact Michael - mcg79@cornell.edu

+- What does block number out of range mean (when we are unlocking wallet from simnet on a new btcd instance... is that not allowed?)